learn-co-curriculum/cssi-prework-python-multiple-and-default-arguments/README.md

 ## Objectives
 + Define and use functions that have multiple parameters
 + Define and use functions that have default arguments
-+ Understand the purpose of default arguments in Python
++ Describe the purpose of default arguments in Python

 ## Overview
 We will often want to create and use functions that take in multiple pieces of infomation.
 For this we add additional parameters during function definition.
 In other cases, we want to add an argument in only certain situations - we'll create default arguments to solve for these cases.